beautiful-docs/beautiful-docs/README.md

  - *category*: Category of the manual (used on the homepage) (optional, default none)
  - *css*: An absolute URL to a CSS stylesheet that will be included in the page
  - *codeHighlightTheme*: The highlightjs theme for code highlighting (http://softwaremaniacs.org/soft/highlight/en/)
- - *embedly*: Activate embedly with the specified api key Links to embed must be placed alone in a paragraph.
+ - *embedly*: Activate embedly with the specified api key.
+Links to embed must be placed alone in a paragraph.

 Files can be absolute URIs or relative to the manifest file.
 Example: